andreassolberg/jso/README.md

 ### Getting the token

-To get an token, use the `getToken` function:
+To get a token, use the `getToken` function:

 ```javascript
 client.getToken(opts)